IyanuThrive/cs104-project1-template/README.md

 >
 > Question 5:
 > A corporate bond is an example of a?
-> a. diversified asset.
+> a. diversified asset
-> b. real asset.
+> b. real asset
-> c. capital gain.
+> c. capital gain
-> d. financial asset.
+> d. financial asset
 >
-> Questtion 6:
+> Question 6:
+> Return volatility that is associated with the overall market is called
+> a. diversifiable risk.
+> b. systemic risk.
+> c. correlated risk.
+> d. liquidity risk.
 >
-> Example:
-> Which of the following painters is an Impressionist?
-> 1. Monet
-> 2. Warhol
-> 3. Rembrandt
+>

 ## Variables
+> answer: asks and holds user's current input each time you ask a question
+> managerial_finance_points: tracks and accumulate point for the managerial finance segment
+> financial_markets_points: tracks and accumulate point for the financial markets segment
+> investments_points: tracks and accumulate point for the investments segment
+> total_points: this will accumulate the score of the managerial_finance_points,
+> financial_markets_points and investments_points.
+>
 > **DELETE AND REPLACE ME:** List the variables your program uses.
 For
 > each one, note what it stores and why you structured it that way,
 > especially for variables tracking results, explain whether a single